-Considering tweets are a gold mine for text mining of publicly available data, we created datasets by downloading 5,000 tweets (excluding retweets) for each of ‘iPhoneX’ and ‘iPhone8’ hashtag.
+Considering tweets are a gold mine for text mining of publicly available data, we created datasets by downloading 5,000 tweets (excluding retweets) for each of ‘iPhone X’ and ‘iPhone8’ hashtags.
 Given below are the goals of the study:

-This is in line with the word cloud and shows that most of the conversation points are driven by giveaway related topics, Face ID and the new iOS.
+This is in line with the word cloud and shows that most of the conversation points are driven by giveaway related topics, Face ID, and the new iOS.

 Now, it’s time for us to study the sentiment of people: Are they are happy?
 Sad?
 Positive?
 Or Negative?
 Let’s first check out the chart that shows sentiment for tweets with ‘#iPhoneX’.

 It shows that largely there is positive sentiment and the least expressed sentiment is disgust.
 Also, many are still in anticipatory mode, while an almost equal score goes to negative sentiment.
 The next most expressed sentiment is trust!
 What about the tweets for “#iPhone’?
 Let’s find out.